UnitedHealth (UNH) Received its Third Buy in a Row

-After Citigroup and Deutsche Bank gave UnitedHealth (NYSE: UNH) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst A.J.
-Rice maintained a Buy rating on UnitedHealth today and set a price target of $330.00.
-The company’s shares closed last Monday at $198.70, close to its 52-week low of $195.65.
+After Citigroup and Deutsche Bank gave UnitedHealth (NYSE: UNH) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Ricky Goldwasser maintained a Buy rating on UnitedHealth today and set a price target of $281.00.
+The company’s shares closed last Monday at $247.34.

-According to TipRanks.com, Rice is a 3-star analyst with an average return of 0.5% and a 48.7% success rate.
-Rice covers the Services sector, focusing on stocks such as Walgreens Boots Alliance, AMN Healthcare Services, and Service International.
+According to TipRanks.com, Goldwasser is a 2-star analyst with an average return of -1.4% and a 44.3% success rate.
+Goldwasser covers the Services sector, focusing on stocks such as Charles River Labs, AmerisourceBergen, and Molina Healthcare.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for UnitedHealth with a $333.90 average price target, which is a 65.3% upside from current levels.
+Currently, the analyst consensus on UnitedHealth is a Strong Buy with an average price target of $327.90, which is a 35.0% upside from current levels.
 In a report issued on March 20, Deutsche Bank also upgraded the stock to Buy with a $308.00 price target.

 See today’s analyst top recommended stocks >>